kaflin/fuseMachineUIAutomation/README.md

 WebDriver driver = new ChromeDriver();

-Note:You don't need to configure the wedriverin this project beacuse Chrome driver is already used in this project.In case chrome driver doesn't work you
+Note:You don't need to configure the wedriverin this project beacuse Chrome driver is already used in this project.In case chrome driver doesn't work

-can configure your own webdriver
+you can configure your own webdriver

+**Test Cases**
+  In this project two test case has been automated 1.Search Product and to verify if amazon showing correct search for result of Top 5 item

+   2.Add product to cart and to verify if added product in cart is same of what we selected after searching